Telehandler Training

 Facilities Required

-They will also receive the following:
+Participants will also receive the following:

-• An A4 ITSSAR approved telehandler certificate of basic training*
+- An A4 ITSSAR-approved telehandler certificate of basic training*

-• A plastic photo identification card*
+- A plastic photo identification card*

-• A written assessment of strengths and weaknesses*
+- A written assessment of strengths and weaknesses*

 Additionally, operators are entered or edited onto ITSSAR’s TOPS (Trained Operator Passport Scheme) database for future reference.

-*There is no additional charge for these
+\*There is no additional charge for these.

-In addition to this, after completing our training courses, clients receive:
+Additionally, after completing our training courses, clients receive:

-• Advance warning when refresher training is due
+- Warning when refresher training is due

-• All relevant Health and Safety documentation
+- All relevant Health and Safety documentation

-• Refuelling/recharging poster
+- Refuelling/recharging poster

-• Seven-day pre-use inspection checklist
+- Seven-day pre-use inspection checklist

-• An authorisation to operate lift trucks form
+- Authorisation to operate lift trucks form

-• Employer's training record form
+- Employer's training record form

 APPROVED FORKLIFT LICENCES AND CERTIFICATES